Clothar the Frank

-Clothar the Frank is a Canadian historical fiction novel by Jack Whyte that continues his Arthurian Cycle as told in A Dream of Eagles series of novels (called The Camulod Chronicles outside of Canada).
-Outside of Canada, the novel has the title The Lance Thrower and is edited differently from the Canadian version.
+Clothar the Frank is a 2003 historical fiction novel by Canadian writer Jack Whyte.
+It continues his Arthurian Cycle as told in A Dream of Eagles series of novels (called The Camulod Chronicles outside of Canada).
+Outside of Canada, the novel is titled The Lance Thrower, and is edited differently from the Canadian version.

 The novel is the first in a two-part continuation after the events in A Dream Of Eagles.
 The story is narrated by Clothar (Lancelot) and describes his early life in Roman Gaul, his education in Auxerre with Bishop Germanus, his participation in a civil war and his travels to Britain where he meets Caius Merlyn Britaniccus (Merlin) and King Arthur for the first time.